jinghuazhao/INF/docs/rsid/README.md

     $\sum_{i=1}^k{m\choose{i}}$

-4. A proteome-wide analogy $z_{PWAS}$ is made to (transcriptome)wide association statistic originally proposed for gene expression data.
+B. A proteome-wide analogy $z_{PWAS}$ is made to (transcriptome)wide association statistic originally proposed for gene expression data.
 For a given Protein of interest **P** for which GWAS summary statistics $z_P$ is available, the corresponding Wald statistic for PWAS is defined such that

     $z_{PWAS} = \frac{w^T_{P}z_P}{\sqrt{w^T_{P}Vw_{P}}}$